-I am a first year doctoral (PhD) student in the Behavior, Cognition, and Neuroscience program.
+I am a second year doctoral (PhD) student in the Behavior, Cognition, and Neuroscience program.
 I graduated from American University in spring of 2019 with my BA in psychology.
 Over the course of my undergraduate career, I worked in the Psychopharmacology Laboratory led by Dr. Anthony L. Riley at American University in Washington, D.C.
 I primarily assisted on work that characterized the affective properties of synthetic cathinones (i.e., bath salts), specifically alpha pyrrolidinopentiophenone (α-PVP).
 I co-authored a study investigating sex differences in the rewarding and aversive effects of α-PVP, as well as assisted on a project that examined the impact of the enantiomers of α-PVP in its rewarding and aversive properties.